-In this paper, we consider the case that $E$ is a line and $E\cap \S^n_+$ is a singleton.
-For this case, we seek new upper bounds for the convergence rate of $\{U_k\}$, and discuss the tightness of the upper bound.
-To show the tightness, we can not use the previous results using error bounds since we need a lower bound too.
-The key is the analytic formula in Proposition $\ref{prop:formula_eigen}$ for the paremeters in $U_{k+1}$ and $U_k$, which uses eigenvalues of the parametric expression of $U_k$.
-Although the eigenvalues of a parametric matrix is hard to obtain, Proposition $\ref{prop:formula_eigen}$ is useful for our case since the leading term of an eigenvalue of a one-parameter matrix is efficiently determined by the \textit{Newton diagram} associated with the characteristic polynomial.
+for the parameter $t_k$ in $U_k=A + t_k B$, where $\lambda_i(t_k)$ are the eigenvalues of $A + t_k B$ and $n(t_k) = \{i\in [n]:\lambda_i(t_k)<0\}$.
+This formula connects the convergence rate of the alternating projections and the leading terms of the eigenvalues.
+Although the eigenvalues of a parametric matrix are hard to obtain, Proposition $\ref{prop:formula_eigen}$ is useful in our case, since the leading term of an eigenvalue of a one-parameter matrix is efficiently determined by the \textit{Newton diagram} associated with its characteristic polynomial.

-Thus we first obtain an expansion formula for the characteristic polynomial (Proposition $\ref{prop:expansion}$).
-Moreover, considering the Newton polytope of the characteristic polynomial, we further expand the characteristic polynomial using sums of squares of minors (Theorem $\ref{thm:generic}$) and obtain sufficient conditions for the coefficients to be zero (Theorem $\ref{thm:degenerate}$).
-Then we show that the leading term of every eigenvalue of a one-parameter perturbation of a positive semidefinite matrix has degree less than or equal to $2$, by using the Newton diagram (Theorem $\ref{thm:degree}$).
+Thus we first derive an expansion formula for the characteristic polynomial (Proposition $\ref{prop:expansion}$).
+Moreover, by considering the Newton polytope of the characteristic polynomial, we expand it further using sums of squares of minors (Theorem $\ref{thm:generic}$) and obtain sufficient conditions for the coefficients to be zero (Theorem $\ref{thm:degenerate}$).
+We then show that the leading term of every eigenvalue of a one-parameter perturbation of a positive semidefinite matrix has degree less than or equal to $2$, using the Newton diagram (Theorem $\ref{thm:degree}$).